-Silly Russian Laws Posted by Jenya on Mar 10, 2015 in Culture, General reference article, History, News, Russian humor, Russian life, Russian movies, Soviet Union, when in Russia
+Silly Russian Laws Posted by Jenya on Mar 10, 2015 in Culture, History, News, Russian life, Soviet Union, when in Russia

 Recently I was reading an article about laws in various countries that were considered ludicrous.
 It seemed that many countries have their share of laws that are comical or ridiculous – Russia proved to be no exception.
 What follows are a few of these laws.
 Hope you enjoy:-)